The Modular Strategy: Big-City Expertise for Main Street Budgets

 For many Main Street businesses, the site fails because it’s built like a brochure instead of a buying path.

-This module can cover website build/management, updates, clearer pages, better calls-to-action, and basic tracking—so you know what’s working.
+Website build/management, updates, clearer pages, better calls-to-action, and basic tracking—let’s you know what’s working.

-The Local Visibility Module (Be Found When Someone Is Ready To Buy)
+Local Visibility (Be Found When Someone Is Ready To Buy)

 Most independent owners don’t need to “go viral.”
 They need to show up when someone searches: